-Overall, the purchase represents nearly one quarter of the electricity demand required for state agency operations, or enough electricity to power more than 6,000 homes.
-Participating in one or both programs is estimated to save agencies more than $15,000 per year on their electricity bills, and reduce emissions by 22,000 metric tons per year.
+Overall, the purchase represents nearly one quarter of the electricity demand required for state agency operations which is enough electricity to power more than 6,000 homes.
+Participating in one or both programs is estimated to save agencies more than $15,000 per year on their electricity bills and reduce emissions by 22,000 metric tons per year.

 State Agency Partners

 Department of Social and Health Services

 Department of Transportation

 Department of Corrections

 Department of Veterans Affairs